WANGAndyYucheng/Skeleton-Extraction-by-Mesh-Contraction/README.md

-# Advanced Graphics Course - Geometry Part Report

-Reproduce the SIGGRAPH2008 with original code skeleton.
+# Reproduce the SIGGRAPH2008 with original code skeleton.